temic137/xavierAIback/README.md

 - Never commit sensitive information like API keys or credentials to the repository
 - Always use environment variables for sensitive information
 - Make sure `.env` is in your `.gitignore` file
+- If you need to remove sensitive information from Git history, consider using tools like BFG Repo-Cleaner or git-filter-repo